Network Regression with Graph Laplacians: Data Applications

-For each day, we constructed an undirected network with nodes corresponding to the $13$ regions and edge weights representing the number of people who traveled between the regions connected by the edges within the day.
+For each day, we constructed a daily undirected network with nodes corresponding to the $13$ regions and edge weights representing the number of people who traveled between the regions connected by the edge on the specified day.
 Since the object of interest is the connection between different regions, we removed self-loops in the networks.
-We thus have a simple, undirected, weighted network for each of the $172$ days from April 12 to September 30.
+We thus have observations that consist of a simple undirected weighted network for each of the $172$ days from April 12 to September 30.
 Each of these networks is uniquely associated with a $13\times 13$ graph Laplacian.
 The covariates of interest include COVID-19 new cases for the day (see Figure~\ref{fig:mdsplot}(b)) and an indicator that is 1 for weekends and 0 otherwise.
 The first two multi-dimensional scaling (MDS) variables from a classical MDS analysis of the resulting graph Laplacians provide exploratory analysis and are shown in Figure~\ref{fig:mdsplot}(c) and \ref{fig:mdsplot}(d).
-These MDS plots indicate that irrespective of the chosen metric, there is a clear separation between weekdays and weekends in MDS2 and that the number of COVID-19 new cases plays an important role in MDS1.
+These MDS plots indicate that irrespective of the chosen metric, there is a clear separation between weekdays and weekends in MDS2 and also that the number of COVID-19 new cases plays an important role in MDS1.